amilia-n/Techtonica-Weekly-Projects/README.md

    cd server && npm start
    ```

-## 📫 Contact
-For questions or feedback about these projects, feel free to reach out:
-- GitHub: [Your GitHub Profile]
-- LinkedIn: [Your LinkedIn Profile]
-- Portfolio: [Your Portfolio Website]

 ## 📝 License
 This project is licensed under the MIT License - see the individual project directories for details.